What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 Working out the number of hospitals in England is challenging.
-All NHS hospitals are managed by acute, mental health, specialist or community trusts and as of 2021 there were 219 trusts, including 10 ambulance trusts.
-However, the number of NHS trusts does not correlate to the number of hospitals as many trusts run more than one hospital, for example, Manchester University NHS Foundation Trust runs nine hospitals.
+All NHS hospitals are managed by acute, mental health, specialist or community trusts and as of 2022 there were 215 trusts, including 10 ambulance trusts.
+However, the number of NHS trusts does not correlate to the number of hospitals as many trusts run more than one hospital, for example, Manchester University NHS Foundation Trust runs 10 acute and specialist hospitals.

 How many available beds are there in the NHS?
 Is the number of beds decreasing or increasing?

-There were 136,878 consultant-led beds available in the NHS, as of Q2 2021/22.
+There were 141,960 consultant-led beds available in the NHS, as of Q3 2022/23.
 The total number of beds in the NHS will be higher as this doesn’t include critical care beds or those where the patient is under the care of a nurse rather than a consultant.

 The graph below shows the number of available consultant-led beds in England has halved over the past 30 years.
 Proportionally, the largest falls have been in beds for people with learning disability, people with mental illness and long-term beds for older people.
 Medical advances that mean patients don’t have to stay in hospital for as long and a shift in policy towards providing treatment and care outside hospital have contributed to the reduction in bed numbers.

 Find out more about trends in hospital beds in our explainer.

 What has been the long-term trend?

 This growth in demand is also reflected in general practice.
-Routine reporting on the number of GP appointments has only been available since March 2018, and estimates there are more than 300 million GP appointments available a year.
+Routine reporting on the number of GP appointments has only been available since March 2018, and estimates there were 329 million GP appointments available in 2022.
 While we can’t show equivalent trends as we have for A&E or elective care, a research study using a sample of GP data estimated that the total number of face-to-face and telephone consultations increased 15.4 per cent between 2010/11 and 2014/15.